 - Personal information about users is obtained from third parties.

 - Links to third-party external websites are not age-appropriate.

 - Third parties are authorized to access a user's information.

 - Personal information of users is collected by a third party.

 - Unclear whether personal information can be deleted from a third party.

 - Third-party services are used to support the product.

 - The roles of third-party service providers are indicated.

 3.11: Third-Party Affiliates

-- Unclear whether the categories of third parties that receive personal information are indicated.
+- Unclear whether the categories of third parties that receive data are indicated.